capa46/project/another-page.md

 }

-We get a single result, which corresponds to _a cis:GeographicalFeature_ and returns the Iri of Vercelli

-<a href= "https://w3id.org/arco/resource/GeographicalFeature/39d1317c461740217063d916af2248bb">IRI of Vercelli</a>
+We get a single result, which corresponds to _a cis:GeographicalFeature_ and returns the <a href= "https://w3id.org/arco/resource/GeographicalFeature/39d1317c461740217063d916af2248bb">IRI of Vercelli</a> .

-##**-Results and analysis:**
+**Results and analysis:**

 Consequently, it can be said that there is no IRI for the Istituto di Belle Arti of Vercelli.
-For this reason, we would suggest to create a new IRI for this institute in order to have the possibility to use it for the following triple and enhance the knowledge graph:
+For this reason, we would suggest to create a new IRI for this Institute in order to have the possibility to use it for the following triple and enhance the knowledge graph:

 _HistoricOrArtisticProperty:0100214952 a-loc:hasCulturalInstituteOrSite CulturalInstituteOrSite:XXX_

-This triple links the Michelangelo and Halm Peter Von's artwork to its location, that is, the Instituto di Belle Arti of Vercelli, thanks to the property _a-loc:hasCulturalInstituteOrSite_.
+This triple links the Michelangelo and Halm Peter Von's artwork to its location - that is, the Instituto di Belle Arti of Vercelli, thanks to the property _a-loc:hasCulturalInstituteOrSite_.

+<div style="margin-top: 50px;"></div>

 <a name="c-anchor"></a>
-<h4 style="background-color:yellow ;">Cultural Property _David-Apollo_ , Michelangelo Buonarroti (sec.
+<h4 style="background-color:yellow ;">Cultural Property "David-Apollo", Michelangelo Buonarroti (sec.
 XVI)</h4>

 ![David-Apollo](https://github.com/capa46/project/assets/170109035/9e13c0ed-731d-459a-b603-5eba791f84be)

 - _Step 1_

 We now want to find the artwork _David_ authored by Michelangelo Buonarroti using the following query:

+QUERY 4

 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>